“My beloved is brighter than the sun,

 ∼ Hafez, Rubaiyat 08

-When you think of Iran many things cross your mind, Persian empire, history, art, architecture, politics and, last but not least, sanctions.
+When you think of Iran many things cross your mind, the Persian empire, history, art, architecture, politics and, last but not least, sanctions.
 But let’s face it, how many plan a romantic city break?
 Well, if you don’t, you obviously haven’t been to Shiraz.

-Capital of the Fars region, Shiraz exudes passion around every corner, and this is not the only reason why, should I resume my expat lifestyle for one year, this might well be my number one choice.
+Capital of the Fars region, Shiraz exudes passion around every corner, and this is not the only reason why should I resume my expat lifestyle for one year, this might well be my number one choice.
 With the imposing presence of the mausoleums of two of Iran’s most cherished poets, Hafez and Saadi, here literature and romance are key to a blissful way of living.
 After all, it’s not without reason that it’s known as the city of poets and nightingales.

 Friendly and very much relaxed, Shirazis seem to hold the secret to a life made of little to no stress, and the city sure never fails to convey a sense of creativity and courtship, with poetry inevitably ruling everywhere, from the poets’ mausoleums to widespread fleeting flirtatious moments.